 Tell your doctor if you experience unexpected or prolonged side effects.

 A blood gas test requires the collection of a small sample of blood.
 Arterial blood can be obtained from an artery in your wrist, arm, or groin, or pre-existing arterial line if you are currently hospitalized.
 A blood gas sample can also be venous, from a vein or pre-existing IV or capillary, which requires a small prick to the heel.

-A technician called a phlebotomist will first sterilize the injection site with an antiseptic.
+A healthcare provider will first sterilize the injection site with an antiseptic.
 Once they find an artery, they’ll insert a needle into the artery and draw blood.
 You might feel a slight prick when the needle goes in, but the test itself isn’t painful.
 After the needle is removed, the technician will put a bandage over the puncture wound.

 The blood sample will then be analyzed by a portable machine or in an on-site laboratory.
 The sample must be analyzed within 10 minutes of the procedure to ensure an accurate test result.